sr99622/Cayenue/README.md

 Courtesy of [Server World](https://www.server-world.info/en/note?os=Fedora_43&p=dhcp&f=1).
 More detailed info there.

-Install the DHCP server program
+Install the DHCP server program.
+There may be a warning message that appears during the installation of the dhcp-server to the effect `Conflict with earlier configuration for user 'nm-openvpn'`.
+This is a known issue with the packaging system and does not affect the performance of the dhcp-server.

 ```
 sudo dnf install dhcp-server
 ```

 Edit the configuration file